akshatnehra/Online-Compiler/readme.md

 ## Contributing 🤝

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute to the Code Compiler App, please follow these steps:

 1. Fork this repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test thoroughly.
 4. Submit a pull request with a clear description of your changes.

 I hope you enjoy using the Code Compiler App!
 It provides a hassle-free environment for coding and testing your programs.
 If you encounter any issues or have feedback, please let us know.